njw235/Gridless-SR/README.md

 # File Content

 This project consists of R files and julia files all in the src folder.
+The relevant files for replicating the tables in the paper are:
 1. Blassosim.jl - contains code to run the simulations of the Blasso example
 2. MHsim.jl - contains code to run simulations of Metropolis-Hastings examples
 3. Testsmoments.jl - Contains code to run the AR(1) simulations.
 4. pmfestimationex.jl - contains code to run the pmf estimation simulations.
+5. time_comparison.R - contains code comparing the runtime LDA to no approximation for the grid based SR.

 # Running a given file